Conservatives in Manchester: What’s the story with the Tories?

 Cast your mind back to the start of October, when the whirlwind that was the Conservative Party Conference swept through Manchester.
 As even a cursory glance through social media during the conference showed, a series of gaffes befell several prominent MPs.
 In a city so far north of the traditional party heartlands, I’m surprised they didn’t all get nosebleeds.

-Jacob Rees-Mogg for example, the much-loved MP, was turned away from the nightclub Revolucion de Cuba.
+Jacob Rees-Mogg for example, the much-loved MP for the 19th century, was turned away from the nightclub Revolucion de Cuba.
 Mercifully, as I’m sure he would’ve been the only person there in a top hat.
 Meanwhile, Minister Thérèse Coffey performed a karaoke cover of ‘The Time of My Life’ from Dirty Dancing at the after-party.
 A sight that can only be described as harrowing.
 Both in the sense that her department was cutting over £1000 a year in universal credit payments from 5.5 million families as she sang, and that her singing voice had the potential to do more damage to the music industry than lockdown ever did.
 Suffice to say, this particular Coffey’s singing voice was very much a flat white.

 The fact that the Conservatives chose to hold their conference in a city where witless political opinion writers such as myself can target them so easily with cheap puns about their surnames does puzzle me, however.
 The party members who attended can be in no doubt that their chosen city was a far cry from the usual Tory strongholds, especially as thousands piled into Piccadilly Gardens to protest against this Government’s failure to “level up” in the North.
 Amongst their (many) various other gripes, of course.